Abadrausar/Rubble-/rubble/Rubble Readme.txt

 ==============================================
 Changelog:
 ==============================================
+v1.8
+	Updated to NCA7, this includes many small (and a few large) script changes If you wrote any script code check the command docs, a bunch of commands are now namespaced and/or have had their name changed.
+		For example add is now int:add and append is now str:add.
+	Notepad++ UDF updated
+	Added ADDON_HOOKS template to the base
+	Added optional config file, not sure why I didn't do it earlier after all GoBlast had one...

 v1.7
 	Slight changes to NCA Indexables, nothing that effects user script code The (much expanded) mess of debugging commands have all been moved to the debug namespace, some have new names